HackDalton/problem2020-dynamicsystems-link/WRITEUP.md

 Once you have a working client, it's time to look into the actual bug.
 The last part of the description seems to hint at something: _Don't forget the official motto of DynamicSystems: "Since 2014: Our hearts bleed for our clients!"_.
 Some research leads you to [the Heartbleed bug](https://en.wikipedia.org/wiki/Heartbleed), which was a vulnerability in the OpenSSL library.
 It's probably best summarized in [this image](https://en.wikipedia.org/wiki/File:Simplified_Heartbleed_explanation.svg).

-Looking at the protocol documentation, one thing that seems suspicious is the Ping (`0x83`) command, which has a description helpfully letting us know to "Make sure that your data is as long as the data length you specify in the message!
+Looking at the protocol documentation with this in mind, one thing that seems suspicious is the Ping (`0x83`) command, which has a description helpfully letting us know to "Make sure that your data is as long as the data length you specify in the message!
 Also, make sure to abide by the maximum data length, as specified in section 2.1.".
 Looking at section 2.1, we see the maximum data length is 80 bytes.

 So, what happens if we send a Ping (`0x83`) with 80 bytes of data, but adjust the message header to have a data length of 255 bytes (the maximum value of an unsigned 8-bit integer)?
 Well, you get back 255 bytes of data:
 ```